BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-steps.md

 1. Remove all temporary objects in progress
 2. shut down app
 3. DB restore with the immediate backup (details: https://github.com/bcgov/ocp-sso/wiki/2.4-Update-immutable-field-in-statefulset-with-DB-backup)
+4. rollback DC to a previous working version

 ## Manual Steps for RHSSO 7.4 upgrade
-As a direct upgrade with existing instance did not work, we have to manually handle the upgrade with separate job pod and update existing data.
+(As a direct upgrade with existing instance did not work, we have to manually handle the upgrade with separate job pod and update existing data.)

+**Notes:** step 1 & 2 are completed as prerequsites for the upgrade in dev/test/prod.
+In the case where they need to be generated again, follow the steps.
+Otherwise, start with Step 3.

 ### 1. Obtain upgrade DB script:
 (an example run in sandbox env)